RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 [List of Countries and Dependencies by Population]: http://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population_density

-Write a python script to convert the data into JSON format ([JavaScript Object Notation]), and embed the formatted data into the svg2.html document.
+Write a python script to convert the data into JSON format ([JavaScript Object Notation]), and embed the formatted data into the svg2.html document (copy-paste into textarea-element).
 This means your data will look something like:

 	{
 		"points" : [